Pesticides

 People who are poisoned with pesticides sometimes develop high blood sugar as an immediate consequence, which tends to resolve over time, but can be misdiagnosed as diabetes.

 Laboratory studies on animals or cells show that pesticides exposures can cause biological effects related to diabetes/obesity, and have helped to identify the mechanisms involved.
-These studies show that exposure to pesticides during early development can lead to obesity-related effects not only in first generation offspring, but also in later generations
+These studies show that exposure to pesticides during early development can lead to obesity-related effects not only in first generation offspring, but also in later generations.

 The Details